JW9506/Shoe-Shop/README.md

 ### Todo
 - Modules should stay behind API Gateway.
+- Upgrade DB from in-memory H2 to actual remote DB.
 - Frontend should interact with API Gateway.
 - Finish Checkout feature.